daniel-jyc/MLOps_Final_Project/README.md

 Mistral 7B

 ## Prompt Engineering
-We are using comparing the answers generated with the following four different prompts:
+We are comparing the answers generated with the following four different prompts:
 1. Zero-Shot 2.
 Few-Shot 3.
 Chain-of-Thought 4. retrieval augmented generation (RAG)

 ## Instruction-tuning